MichaelMBradley/Project-Euler/README.md

 # Project-Euler
 A collection of my solutions to Project Euler problems.
-Problems 1-20, 67 are written in Java, others are written in Python.
+Problems 1-20, 24, 67 are written in Java, the rest are Python.
 I'm just using this to learn/practice so don't expect much.

-Some of my methods are good, some are **terrible**, but most are *okay* and they all eventually lead to the right answer.
+The goal isn't to make the best algorithm, just to make a relatively quick one and to get some practice.

 ### Index
 001. Multiples of 3 and 5